Contrib / Tables¶

 Explode table¶

-table with values of these lists, by repeating values of other columns.
-It's
+values of those lists, repeating values of other columns.

 from convtools import conversion as c